-- SD 1 IMO is the primary international forum for technical matters of all kinds affecting international shipping and related legal matters.
+- SD 1 IMO is the primary international forum for technical matters of all kinds affecting international shipping and legal matters related thereto.
 An inclusive and comprehensive approach to such matters will be a hallmark of IMO.
 In order to maintain that primacy, it will: - .1 further develop its role in maritime affairs vis-à-vis other intergovernmental organizations, so as to be able to deal effectively and comprehensively with complex cross-agency issues; - .2 actively engage the various stakeholders new and existing in the shipping arena, including non-governmental organizations, industry and the public in general, to ensure a more inclusive approach to decision-making; and - .3 actively seek to reap synergies and avoid duplicating efforts made by other UN agencies in shipping matters.

-The related performance indicators are: 1, 2, 3, 16, 17 and 19
+The related performance indicators are: 1, 2, 3, 16, 17 and 19 The related Key Performance Indicators are: G, H, I, J and R